Our Mission is to reduce food waste, food poverty and social isolation in New Zealand.

 Amanda Butland

-Systems and Support Manager
+Systems & Support Manager

 Amanda has a strong background in hospitality and events and is passionate about food and wine.
 Amanda has always enjoyed the social aspect of working in hospitality and bringing people together over food and music.
 Wanting to fill her spare time with something meaningful, Amanda signed up to volunteer, and loved it.
 When the project expanded she became part of the team managing the temporary site in Avondale.
 These days Amanda manages our restaurant in Onehunga where she runs services and coordinates the diverse family of volunteers who come together to help bring joy to the community through food served with love.